Skip to content

 0

-Abu Dhabi delivery riders are finding festive cheer this Eid.
+Delivery riders and transport workers across the UAE are finding festive cheer this Eid.
 While many residents spend the holidays at home with family, these essential workers remain on the move.
-Their efforts keep the city connected during one of the busiest times of the year.
+Their efforts keep cities connected during one of the busiest times of the year.
 It is hard work.
-The capital's streets hum with activity as people travel to visit relatives, head to malls, and order meals for large family gatherings.
+The streets hum with activity as people travel to visit relatives, head to malls, and order meals for large family gatherings.

 How Residents Share the Eid Joy